Windsor Castle: 21st century

 On Christmas Day 2021, while Queen Elizabeth was staying at Windsor Castle, 19-year-old Jaswant Singh Chail broke into the gardens using a rope ladder and carrying a crossbow.
 Before he could enter any buildings Chail was arrested and later sectioned under the Mental Health Act.
 He had posted a video on the internet threatening to assassinate the Queen.
 Chail later admitted that his aim was to take revenge for the Amritsar massacre of 1919.
 He pleaded guilty to charges under section two of the Treason Act 1842.

 On 7 May 2023, the lawn in the Home Park just beyond the East Terrace of the castle was the venue for the Coronation Concert, in celebration of the coronation of Charles III and Camilla.
 It was the first open air concert to be staged at the castle and included performances by Lionel Richie, Katy Perry, Andrea Bocelli, Sir Bryn Terfel, Take That and Paloma Faith.
 The concert was attended by members of the royal family, alongside an audience of 20,000 members of the public.

 On 18 November 2024, masked intruders breached security on the Windsor Castle estate, near Adelaide Cottage, where the Prince and Princess of Wales, along with their children, were reportedly asleep.
 The men used a stolen truck to smash through a gate before stealing a pick-up truck and a quad bike from a barn on Shaw Farm.
 The incident raised security concerns, as it occurred near a commonly used exit following the recent removal of armed officers from public entrances.
-Thames Valley Police are investigating, with no arrests yet made.
+Thames Valley Police opened an investigation into the incident.

 On 1 June 2025, a man in his 30s was arrested on suspicion of trespassing after reportedly scaling a perimeter wall near the Town Gate shortly after 1:00 pm.
 He was in possession of Class A drugs.
 He did not enter the castle's inner precincts, and authorities stated there was no indication of intent to cause harm.
-He was released on bail pending investigation.
+He was released on bail while police continued their inquiries.

+On 28 January 2026, Windsor Castle hosted the premiere of Finding Harmony: A King's Vision, the first time a film premiere had been held at a royal residence.

+Charles III oversaw the redesign of the East Terrace Garden, renamed the Venus Garden, which is patterned like the orbit of Venus around the Sun over an eight-year period.